MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/task-modules-tabs.md

 ---
-title: Use Task Modules in Microsoft Teams tabs
+title: Use dialogs in Microsoft Teams tabs
-description: Learn how to invoke task modules from Teams tabs and submitting its result using the Microsoft Teams client library.
-It includes code samples. ms.localizationpriority: medium ms.topic: how-to
+description: Learn how to invoke dialogs from Teams tabs and submit results using the Microsoft Teams client library. ms.localizationpriority: medium ms.topic: how-to
 ---

-# Use task modules in tabs
+# Use dialogs in tabs

-Add a task module to your tab to simplify your user's experience for any workflows that require data input.
-Task modules allow you to gather their input in a Microsoft Teams-Aware pop-up.
-A good example of this is editing Planner cards.
-You can use task modules to create a similar experience.
+You can add dialogs to your tabs to simplify the user experience for workflows that require data input.
+Dialogs allow you to gather user input in a Microsoft Teams-aware modal window.
+A good example of this is editing planner cards.
+You can use dialogs to create a similar experience.

-To support the task module feature, two new functions are added to the [Teams JavaScript client library](/javascript/api/overview/msteams-client).
-The following code shows an example of these two functions:
+The two main operations of dialogs involve opening and closing (submitting) them.
+The functions are slightly different for earlier versions (prior to v.2.x.x) of the TeamsJS library:

 # [TeamsJs v1](#tab/teamsjs1)